AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/events.md

 </TabItem>
 </Tabs>

+> **NOTE**: If a note recipient is one of the accounts inside the Aztec RPC, we don't need to register it as a recipient because we already have the public key available.

 At this point we only allow emitting note spending info through encrypted events.
 In the future we will allow emitting arbitrary information.